torfsen/leaflet.zoomhome/README.md

 (default: the zoom level that was active when the control was added to the map).

+## Changing the Home View

+You can change the home view after the control has been created using the following functions.

+`zoomHome.setHomeCoordinates(coordinates)`: If `coordinates` are given then they define the new home coordinates.
+If no coordinates are given then the current map center becomes the new home location.
+The home zoom level is not changed.

+`zoomHome.setHomeZoom(zoom)`: If `zoom` is given then it defines the new home zoom.
+If no zoom is given then the current map zoom becomes the new home zoom.
+The home coordinates are not changed.

+`zoomHome.setHomeBounds(bounds)`: If `bounds` are given then they define the new home view (both zoom and center).
+If they are not given, the current map bounds become the new home.

 ## History

 - *0.2.0:* Fix mouse-over issues with zoom-in and zoom-out buttons (contributed by